Known as the most successful female ski racer of all time, now Vonn's on to shattering men's records. (Alain Grosclaude/Agence Zoom)

-Olympic champion Lindsey Vonn (Vail, CO) announced Tuesday that she will not participate in the upcoming Sochi Olympics.
+Olympic champion Lindsey Vonn (Vail, CO) announced today that she suffered a fracture to her upper right arm.

 Lindsey Vonn Quick Facts